Delaware County, Oklahoma Records

 Delaware County, OK Courthouse

 The following dates indicates what vital, land, probate, and court records are in Delaware county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Guide to the Historical Records of Oklahoma, indicates location of county records, including those of tax and assessments.

 - Delaware County Clerk's Office has Birth / Death Records from 1908 and Land Records from 1905.
 The County Clerk's Office is responsible for preserving all the legal instruments filed by private citizens and public officials with the County Clerk's office.
 The office maintains files of all real estate records, plats, judgments, liens, patents, military discharges, school records, county personnel, insurance and retirement records for employees, meeting notices, commissioners' proceedings and other documents.
 Although county clerks record births and deaths and provide information on request, certificates are available only from the Vital Records Section, State Department of Health.